opencv/opencv/doc/tutorials/dnn/dnn_text_spotting/dnn_text_spotting.markdown

     - B is the batch size (only support B=1 in inference),
     - and Dim is the length of vocabulary +1('Blank' of CTC is at the index=0 of Dim).

-- The last input parameter `const std::vector<std::vector<Point>> & roiPolygons` is optional.
-    - If it is not empty, we will crop all the ROIs as the network inputs, and all the results are returned in `std::vector<String> & results`.
-    - If it is empty, the whole image will be inputted.
+`TextRecognitionModel::recognize()` is the main function for text recognition.
+- The input image should be a cropped text image.

 ---